OpenTelemetry Collectors

 receivers: [otlp]

-processors: [filter/pangea_filter_genai_logs, batch]
+processors: [filter/aidr_filter_genai_logs, batch]

-exporters: [otlphttp/pangea_aidr_logs, debug]
+exporters: [otlphttp/aidr_logs, debug]

-You can learn more about configuring an OTel collector in the official OpenTelemetry Collector Configuration documentation.
+Learn more about configuring an OTel collector in the official OpenTelemetry Collector Configuration documentation.

-Run OTel Collector with AIDR collector
+Run OTel collector with AIDR

 docker run --rm \